South Carolina Lowcountry: Tourism

-The tourism industry has been a vibrant part of the regions economy since the beginning of the 20th century.
-The tourism commission currently advertises both nature-based tourism and historic sites.
+The tourism industry has been a vibrant part of the region's economy since the beginning of the 20th century.
+The tourism commission advertises both nature-based tourism and historic sites.
 The pressure of the tourism industry on the coast both encroaches on marshland and places pressure on African American communities.

 The industry tends to emphasize the Gullah Geechee cultural tradition as part of the Gullah/Geechee Cultural Heritage Corridor.
-Important to this cultural tradition are traditional seagrass baskets.
-However, harvesting the natural seagrass is under pressure from both development and overharvesting.
+Important to this cultural tradition are traditional sweetgrass baskets.
+But, harvesting natural sweetgrass is under pressure from both development and overharvesting.
+Mary Jackson was awarded a MacArthur Fellowship for her work making sweetgrass baskets.